 Studies in music combine music theory and history with choices of jazz ensemble, orchestra ensemble, choir, and semi-private lessons.
 Theoretical and instrumental studies focus on preparation for recitals, concerts and musicals, as well as the graded examinations of the Associated Board of the Royal Schools of Music, London.
 As in the lower grades, art history supplements instruction in drawing, painting and sculpture.

 All middle school students study Spanish.
 Throughout the year, students are introduced to the various cultures and regions of the Spanish-speaking world.
-The study of Japanese is added as an elective in fifth grade.

 In addition to field trips to the theaters and museums in Madison and Milwaukee, middle school students attend a variety of excursions to further develop their leadership skills.
 A vibrant advisory system supports students in developing their own leadership abilities and character while adapting to the exciting challenges of middle school.